Notes on what's coming in Scala 3.

 The last one fails because our match type doesn’t handle nesting beyond one level.
 This is possible; the type can be recursive!

-The book’s code examples use the flag -source 3.1
+The book’s code examples use the flag -source future

 to force deprecation warnings for older constructs.
 The default, -source 3.0